The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: The Conflict Graph Design and Effect Estimator

 We first present an importance ordering based on the leading eigenvector of the adjacency matrix.
 Suppose that the conflict graph $\cH$ is connected.
 By the Perron-Frobenius theorem, the leading eigenvector $\ev \in \Reals^n$ of the adjacency matrix $\adjH$ may be chosen to have positive entries.
 The \emph{eigenvector ordering} $\eigpi$ is obtained by sorting the entries of $\ev$ from highest to lowest, breaking ties arbitrarily.
 In other words, $\argmax_{i \in [n]} \ev(i)$ is placed in the first position in the ordering and $\argmin_{i \in [n]} \ev(i)$ is placed in the last position.
 If the conflict graph $\cH$ is not connected, then the eigenvector ordering is obtained by arbitrarily concatenating the eigenvector ordering of all its connected components.

 \expcommand{\eigenordering}{ The eigenvector ordering $\eigpi$ is an importance ordering. } \begin{proposition} \eigenordering \end{proposition}

 The Conflict Graph Design requires an importance ordering be specified.
 For the purposes of our analyses, any valid importance ordering may be used.
 Some experimenters may prefer to use the eigenvector ordering as it may be readily obtained via a power iteration algorithm.
-In Appendix~\ref{sec:sequential-degree-ordering-appendix}, we present a second construction of an importance ordering based on sequentially removing minimum degree vertices in the conflict graph.
+In Appendix~\suppref{sec:sequential-degree-ordering-appendix}, we present a second construction of an importance ordering based on sequentially removing minimum degree vertices in the conflict graph.
 This construction may be preferable for larger networks because there are no issues with numerical accuracy and it may be obtained in $\bigO{(n+m) \log(n)}$ time, where $m$ is the number of edges in $\cH$.

 The eigenvector ordering bears resemblance to the spectral weighting technique used in the Randomized Graph Cluster Randomization (RGCR) designs of \citet{Ugander2023Randomized}.
-Roughly speaking,\footnote{Technical statements regarding the Conflict Graph Design are made precise in Sections~\ref{sec:effect-estimator} and \ref{sec:finite-sample-analysis}.} both approaches aim to increase the individual probabilities that each unit receives either exposure.
-However, there are two key differences.
-As discussed in Section~\ref{sec:main-application}, the analysis of the Conflict Graph Design obtains improved rates compared to the analysis of RGCR.
-This is largely due to the fact that it is more challenging to analyze pair-wise exposure probabilities in the spectral weighting technique of RGCR compared to the conflict resolution technique of the Conflict Graph Design.
-The second difference is that the spectral weighted RGCR designs were proposed only for estimating the Global Average Treatment Effect, while the Conflict Graph Design is constructed for arbitrary contrastive effects.
+While both approaches aim to increase the individual probabilities that each unit receives either exposure, the importance ordering has the benefit of controlling the pair-wise exposure probabilities for pairs of non-conflicting units (Lemma~\ref{lemma:prob-of-desired-exposure-events}).
+Additionally, the RGCR designs are developed only for the Global Average Treatment Effect and will not generally attain $\lamH / n$ rates of consistency.

-The notion of importance ordering has interesting connections to spectral graph theory. \citet{Wilf1967Eigenvalues} showed that the chromatic number of a graph $G$ is at most $\lambda(G) + 1$ and his proof relies on the sequential degree-based importance ordering discussed in the Supplementary Materials.
-One may view the eigenvector ordering described in this section as an alternative proof of Wilf's theorem.
-To the best of our knowledge, this alternative proof has not appeared in the literature and may be of independent interest.
+The notion of importance ordering has interesting connections to spectral graph theory. \citet{Wilf1967Eigenvalues} showed that the chromatic number of a graph $G$ is at most $\lambda(G) + 1$ and his proof relies on the sequential degree-based importance ordering.
+One may view the eigenvector ordering described in this section as an alternative proof of Wilf's theorem, which may be of independent interest.